 - Energy Density of ECAT Fuel > 100 000 x oil, Power Density > 100 kW/l

 - Reserves to last 10 billion years (oil 150 years)

 Figure 1.
 1 barrel of ECAT fuel has the oil equivalence of a full Supertanker

-It should be pointed out that the exact proportion of all LENR reactions in the ECAT technology is not fully disclosed or known why an exact figure of the specific energy can not be calculated.
+It should be pointed out that the exact proportion of all LENR reactions in the ECAT technology is not fully disclosed or known why an exact figure of the specific energy cannot be calculated.
 As ballpark figures, all LENR reactions give 1 to 6 million times more energy per atomic reaction compared to coal while masses varies from ⅓ of coal (D+D) to 6 times coal (Ni+Li+2H) giving a total span of 100,000-10,000,000 times more energy per unit mass.
 Volumetric energy density is estimated to lie between 1,000,000 and 10,000,000 times the energy density of oil and coal.
-In all further comparisons the lower numbers will be used as estimates to be on the safe side.
+In all further comparisons, the lower numbers will be used as estimates to be on the safe side.

-Beside the superior energy density, in order to have commercial success with a product based on LENR one has to demonstrate:
+Besides the superior energy density, in order to have commercial success with a product based on LENR one has to demonstrate:

 - High enough Specific Power (Power Density or Power-to-Weight ratio)

 - High enough COP (Coefficient of Performance)

 Specific Power more or less limits what applications the energy source can be used for.
 Below is a table of approximate lower limits for various utility applications: